rsmp-nordic/rsmp_validator/docs/index.md

 ---
-layout: home
+layout: page
-nav_exclude: true
+title: About
+nav_order: 1
 ---

 # Automated RSMP Validation ✔︎

-The RSMP Validator can perform automated testing of RSMP implementations.
-IT can be used on any platform that supports Ruby, including Linux, Mac and Windows.
+The RSMP Validator performs automated testing of RSMP implementations.
+It's based on RSpec and communicates with equipment via RSMP.

-The validator is based on RSpec and communicates with equipment via RSMP.
-It includes a growing suite of tests and can report test results in several formats, so you can quickly assess RSMP compliance and pin-point any problems.
+The validator includes a growing suite of tests and can report test results in several formats, so you can quickly assess RSMP compliance and pin-point any problems.
+It can be used on any platform that supports Ruby, including Linux, Mac and Windows.

 ```
 % bundle exec rspec spec/site/core spec/site/tlc